0x416c616e/intro_to_security/README.md

 # Introduction to Information Security

-This is a short book about information security.
-It includes information on web security, miscellaneous security, security tools, cybercrime, malware, and well-known security vulnerabilities.
+This is a brief introduction information security.
+It includes information on web security, miscellaneous security concepts, tools, malware, and well-known security vulnerabilities.

-This book emphasizes LAMP stack web development security concerns, but even people who use different stacks can benefit from reading it.
+This repo emphasizes LAMP stack web development security concerns, but even people who use different stacks can benefit from reading it.

 Start reading it here: